shourya102/shourya102/README.md

 ## About Me

 I am a self taught fullstack webdev with an interest in data science and machine learning.
+I also love comp. programming.
 I am willing to collaborate on projects that use Java, Python or React.
 PLease contact me through linkedIn.

 ## GitHub Stats